Davz33/pdf-ai-mapper/README.md

    - Extracted text is cleaned and preprocessed

 2. **Categorization**:
-   - Documents are categorized using unsupervised K-means clustering
+   - Documents are automatically categorized after upload using unsupervised K-means clustering
    - TF-IDF vectorization is used to represent document content
    - Category names are generated from important terms in each cluster
+   - The categorization process runs in the background after each document is processed

 3. **Search**:
    - Search uses a simple but effective relevance scoring system
    - Results can be filtered by categories
    - Relevant snippets are generated to show matching context

+## Document Processing Workflow

+1. User uploads a file via the `/upload/` endpoint
+2. File is saved and processing begins in the background
+3. Text is extracted from the document using PDF parsing or OCR
+4. Document is added to the search index
+5. Automatic recategorization is triggered for all documents
+6. Categories are updated and saved
+7. The updated categories are available via the `/categories/` endpoint

 ## Logging from Running Docker Container